LIVE MASTERCLASS: 7 Strategies For Parents To Help Your Child Earn $100,000 College Scholarships & Ace The New 2025 Digital SAT. Enroll Free!

 Use Your Time Wisely

-Or maybe you’re interested in becoming a pediatrician.
-If so, then taking courses in child development, psychology, or sociology will help provide a base for you to build upon later.
+While handling your prerequisites during undergrad study, take the time to check out different medical specialties.
+For example, if you’re interested in becoming a pediatrician, taking courses in child development, psychology, or sociology will help provide a base for you to build upon later.

-According to the Association of American Medical Colleges (AAMC), there are more than 160 specialties and subspecialties of medicine in the United States.
+According to the AAMC, there are more than 160 specialties and subspecialties of medicine in the United States.
 Take a look at the list to see which ones jump out at you and use your time in undergraduate as an opportunity to explore them.
+It’s also worth noting that demonstrating a long-running interest in a certain specialty can increase your chances of earning a spot in a helpful residency program after you graduate medical school.

 Understand How to Focus Your Studying

+When it comes to medical school admissions boards, your grades normally matter much more than your transcript.
+Medical schools heavily weigh your GPA when evaluating potential candidates.
+That’s why it’s important to focus on your science-related courses (since they’ll be viewed more heavily) and all of your other classes.
 That focus level will keep your GPA as high as possible during your undergraduate career.
-Understand that, while the science courses do take more precedent, you can’t let anything slide, even the courses that have nothing to do with being pre-med.
+Understand that while the science courses do take more precedent, you can’t let anything slide, even the courses that have nothing to do with being pre-med.

+When you’re choosing shadowing or job opportunities, be strategic about the options you pursue!
 Primary care experience is valued highly, so keep an eye out for hospitals and clinics first.
 You can meet this requirement and acquire basic experience in dealing with patients.
 If a hospital or primary care clinic doesn’t interest you, then there are other available options to choose from as well.
 For example, volunteering at nursing homes or hospices counts and provides similar patient care experience.
 Either way, set aside time to work in some kind of medical environment.

 The road to medical school is challenging, but extremely rewarding.
 If you’re considering pursuing a career in medicine, pay attention to the classes you take during undergraduate as a pre-med student to make your journey that much easier later on.
 Remember to seek out clinical experience as well so you can create an application that stands out from the crowd and increases your chances of acceptance at all your top schools.

-How Prep Expert Can Help You
+How Prep Expert® Can Help You

 Before thinking about “pre-med” classes, you need to get into college first.
 A huge step in that direction is scoring well on either the SAT or ACT.

-Taught by our high scoring instructors, Prep Expert’s strategies are put into practice through our homework assignments and weekly practice tests.
+Taught by our high scoring instructors, Prep Expert®’s strategies are put into practice through our homework assignments and weekly practice tests.
 This material helps you easily address your problem areas.
+Ultimately, our aim is to help you achieve your school and life goals by providing the tools to overcome this first hurdle in the process: your test score.

 Be sure to check out our various class options, from in-person, live online, to self-paced video on demand, to find one that fits your schedule.
 Our classes are available year-round, so there’s no reason to wait.
+For more test strategy, college admissions, and scholarship application tips check out our FREE class happening right now!

 Written by Dr. Shaan Patel MD MBA